Draw length and arrow length aren’t equal. Each signifies different things. Most importantly, they determine your archery performance.

 Is there any relationship between draw length and draw weight?

-And, you already know about draw length.
+Furthermore, you are already familiar with draw length.

-Draw length is fixed and unique to individuals.
+Draw length remains fixed and individual-specific.

 How?